From Hard Drives to the Cloud: Dropbox’s Impact on Cloud Storage

 Cross-Platform Accessibility

 Dropbox emphasized cross-platform functionality, making its service available on Windows, macOS, Linux, Android, and iOS.
-This universality allowed users to access their files regardless of their preferred device, fostering widespread adoption.
+This universality enabled users to access their files from any preferred device, thereby fostering widespread adoption.

-A business professional could start drafting a presentation on a desktop computer, review it on a tablet during a commute, and make final edits on a smartphone through Dropbox’s platform.
+A business professional could draft a presentation on a desktop computer, review it on a tablet during a commute, and make final edits on a smartphone via Dropbox.

 Impact on the Cloud Storage Industry